-- 7. Attendance; Assistance.
+7. Attendance; Assistance.
 The hearing is closed to the public.
 The student and the faculty member may each be accompanied by one person (including an attorney), but that person's role is limited to conferring with and advising the student or faculty member; the person is not permitted to argue, make statements, or to question witnesses; the person may respond to questions if asked by Panel members to do so.
 The student may also bring up to two members of his or her immediate family (parents or spouse) to the hearing, but only upon providing consent to their presence at the hearing.
 Such family members are not permitted to argue, make statements, question witnesses, or otherwise represent the student.
-The Panel shall exclude the student's family member(s) during the testimony of any other accused student or student witness, unless the other accused student and student witnesses consent to the presence of the student's family member(s) during their testimony.
+The Panel shall exclude the student's family member(s) during the testimony of any other accused student or student witness, family member(s) during their testimony.
 The Panel may exclude prospective witnesses other than the student during the testimony of any witnesses.
-An open hearing may be held, in the discretion of the Convener, if requested by the student. - 8.
-Evidence.
+An open hearing may be held, in the discretion of the Convener, if requested by the student.

+8. Evidence.
 Formal rules of evidence shall not apply.
 The Convener shall give effect to the rules of confidentiality and privilege, but shall otherwise admit all matters into evidence which reasonable persons would accept as having value as proof in the conduct of their affairs.
 The Hearing Panel may not consider the student's prior disciplinary record as evidence.
 Repetitious or irrelevant evidence may be excluded by the Convener.
-If, during the course of the hearing, evidence is revealed that could be the basis of a new academic integrity violation separate from the one being considered, such charges should be addressed in a new hearing, following the notice and hearing procedures set forth herein; provided, however, that the Hearing Panel may, in its sole discretion, offer the student the opportunity to have such new charges considered in the current hearing, so long as the student is clearly notified in writing that (1) he or she is not required to have the separate charges considered in the current hearing, and (2) his or her decision whether to have the separate charges considered in the current hearing or in a new hearing will not prejudice the case on either of the charges.
+If, during the course of the hearing, evidence is revealed that could be the basis of a new academic integrity violation separate from the one being considered, such charges should be addressed in a new hearing, following the notice and hearing procedures set forth herein; provided, however, that the Hearing Panel may, in its sole discretion, offer the student is clearly notified in writing that (1) he or she is not required to have the separate charges considered in the current hearing, and (2) his or her decision whether to have the separate charges considered in the current hearing or in a new hearing will not prejudice the case on either of the charges.
 If the separate academic integrity charge would necessarily involve charges against a third party who is not involved in the current hearing, then the option of having the separate charges considered in the current hearing is not available.